 - A medical technician misinterpreting diagnostic test results

-- The hospital’s policies gave rise to or failed to prevent the negligence – This can involve poorly written, unclear or a lack of policies to ensure that the proper care is delivered to patients and that any safety issues are promptly and properly addressed.
-Some examples include policy problems regarding:
+This can involve poorly written, unclear or absent policies that are supposed to ensure that the proper care is delivered to patients and that any safety issues are promptly and properly addressed.

 - Lighting, which could lead to falling accidents